Bruno Loerzer

 Bruno Loerzer (22 January 1891 – 23 August 1960) was a German air force officer during World War I and World War II.
 Credited with 44 aerial victories during World War I, he was one of Germany's leading flying aces, as well as commander of one of the first Imperial German Air Service Jagdeschwaders.

-Loerzer's close friendship with Hermann Goering led to Loerzer's service in the World War II Luftwaffe, with subsequent promotion to Generaloberst by the war's end.
-Goering described Loerzer as "his laziest general," but swept aside criticisms of him, commenting "I need someone I can drink a bottle of red wine with in the evening."
+Loerzer's close friendship with Hermann Göring led to Loerzer's service in the World War II Luftwaffe, with subsequent promotion to Generaloberst by the war's end.
+Göring described Loerzer as "his laziest general", but swept aside criticisms of him, commenting, "I need someone I can drink a bottle of red wine with in the evening."

 Career

+Loerzer was born on 22 January 1891 in Friedenau, a locality in Berlin, the capital of the German Empire.